MistApproach/callm/README.md

 | Phi3 | ✅ | ❌ |
 | Qwen2 | ✅ | ❌ |

+### Thread safety
+While pipelines are safe to send between threads, so far callm has not been tested extensively for thread-safety.
+Caution is advised.

 ### Portability
 Currently, callm is known to run and has been tested on Linux and macOS.
 Windows has not been tested but is expected to work out-of-the-box.